 - Your files are logged with a date and time stamp each time they are accessed

 - All backups are immediately available from the web

 - Data remains on the IDrive servers for as long as you want to retain it, as specified in your cloud retention policy

-Note: Many of the compliance items require usage of the optional private encryption key that is known only to the user and not stored on IDrive BMR servers, in addition to default encryption.
+Note: IDrive BMR offers the choice of employing private encryption which is known only to the user and not stored on IDrive BMR servers, in addition to default encryption.